jackwasey/icd/cran-comments.md

+Fixed link in vignette as requested by Dr. Ligges.
 Submitting soon after previous due to important bug fix for using international ICD data on Windows platforms.

 # Test environments